consensus-shipyard/mir/pkg/blockchain/README.md

 Right below it, you can see the id of the current head (truncated for readability) and the message part of the head's payload.
 The biggest part of the window is filled with the block tree that is stored by the node's BCM.
 It shows how the blocks are connected and the current head is marked with a red border.
-To more easily compare the trees, each block's background color is derived from its id.
+To compare the trees more easily, each block's background color is derived from its id.

 ![visualizer](./images/visualizers.png)